jemmy512/book-notes/SE/refactoring-2.md

     Often, sections of code work only if certain conditions are true.

-    I find assertions to be a valuable form of communication—they tell the reader something about the assumed state of the program at this point of execution.
+    I find assertions to be a valuable form of communication - they tell the reader something about the assumed state of the program at this point of execution.
 I also find them handy for debugging, and their communication value means I’m inclined to leave them in once I’ve fixed the error I’m chasing.

 * Mechanics